 The chief shall prescribe the form of application and shall issue an a historic watercraft identification plate, which shall be securely affixed to the watercraft.
 The plate shall bear no date, but shall bear the inscription "historic watercraft."
 A registration number assigned by the chief shall be shown on the plate.
 The plate is valid without renewal as long as the watercraft exists and ownership does not change.
 The fee for the plate is twenty-five dollars.

-Whenever the ownership of an historic watercraft changes, an application for transfer of registration, together with a fee of ten dollars, shall be filed with the division of watercraft, and a new certificate of registration shall be issued.
+Whenever the ownership of a historic watercraft changes, an application for transfer of registration, together with a fee of ten dollars, shall be filed with the division of parks and watercraft, and a new certificate of registration shall be issued.

 If the watercraft is to be used for general recreation, it also shall be registered as required by section 1547.54 of the Revised Code.

 Amended by 131st General Assembly File No. TBD, SB 293, §1, eff.
 9/14/2016.